Harvest Moon Fishing - Tips For Fishing the Fall Transition

 Where Do Bass Go in Fall?

 Fall bass tend to be nomadic in constant search of their next meals.
-But, where do you focus your time targeting them?
+But where do you focus your time targeting them?
 Well during summer, the bass in your lake choose to either stay shallow or to go deep.
 What drives this is predominately the presence of oxygen in the water.
-The cooler deeper water contains a lot of oxygen, and warmer water tends to have less oxygen.
+The cooler deeper water contains a lot of oxygen and warmer water tends to have less oxygen.
 What makes the fish go shallow is the presence of grass.
 That is why grass is so important in the summer for shallow fishing.
 Bass get in this grass and spend much of their summer in it.
-Tim elaborates on how this pertains to fall fishing by saying those fish are looking for the live bright green grass that is still producing oxygen.
-The dead grass no longer produces oxygen and in combination with warm water is not favorable for bass.
-These fish may stay in the shallow water but, they either look for more lively grass or they move to hard structure as the water temps start to drop more and grass becomes scarce.
+TacticalBassin elaborates on how this pertains to fall fishing by saying those fish are looking for the live bright green grass that is still producing oxygen.
+The dead grass no longer produces oxygen and in combination with warm water is not a favorable are for bass.
+These fish may stay in the shallow water but they either look for more lively grass or they move to hard structure as the water temps start to drop more and grass becomes scarce.

 The deep fish that were there in the summer may stay near these spots during the summer so long as they have bait.
 These fish are more nomadic chasing bait balls, sometimes making it easy to find them blowing up on bait.
-Majority of the time these are smaller fish, but, the larger fish may be under the bait waiting for easy meals.
+Majority of the time these are smaller fish, but the larger fish may be under the bait waiting for easy meals.
 Working smarter, not harder.

 What Baits Do I Use for Fall Bass Fishing?

 Seasonal Patterns explain why you might be catching certain fish at any given time during the year.
 Using some of these tips can help you decipher the fall turnover and help you catch more and bigger fish.
-That’s what Tim Little and Matt Allen are doing at Tactical Bassin.
-To watch Matt and Tims video that this piece is based on, check out TacticalBassins YouTube Channel and the video